markkurossi/js/README.md

 This implementation is designed to be:

-re-entrant
-: the interpreter can be safely used in multi-threaded environments
+ - re-entrant: the interpreter can be safely used in multi-threaded environments

-extendible
-: the interpreter API allows user-defined commands and classes, and it allows reading and setting language's global variables
+ - extendible: the interpreter API allows user-defined commands and classes, and it allows reading and setting language's global variables

-fast
-: the JavaScript code is compiled to byte-code that is executed by a virtual machine
+ - fast: the JavaScript code is compiled to byte-code that is executed by a virtual machine

-programmable
-: it should be easy to implement large projects with the language
+ - programmable: it should be easy to implement large projects with the language

 ## WWW Home Page and Additional Information